mgrinsven/thesis_scripts/README.md

 * Extract all attachments present in the EML files (recursively)
 * Delete all not Excel related files (also leave the EML files) (recursively)
 * Move the Excel sheets into one directory

+This script is developed using Ubuntu 20.04.
+In order to execute this script, you need the following additional packages installed:
+* pst-tools (for converting PST files into EML files)
+* mpack containing the munpack executable (for extracting attachments from the EML files)

+### Installation of additional packages
+When using Ubuntu (or any debian based distributions), the above packages can be installed using the following line in a terminal:

+> sudo apt install pst-tools munpack